 UB enrolls more than 29,000 students and offers more than 300 academic programs at the baccalaureate, masters, professional and doctoral levels in its 12 decanal units.
 The university also is home to more than 100 research centers and institutes, and its current annual research expenditures are just shy of $350 million.
 UB’s libraries hold 4 million volumes in seven major units and an exceptionally wide array of digital information resources.

-UB’s South Campus on Main Street is a Western New York landmark dating back to the 1920s.
-Located in a residential neighborhood in North Buffalo, it is home to classic ivy-covered buildings, as well as residence halls and cutting-edge research and teaching facilities.
-The schools of Architecture and Planning, Dental Medicine, Public Health and Health Professions and Nursing are on the South Campus.
+UB’s South Campus is a Western New York landmark dating back to the 1920s.
+Situated in a leafy residential neighborhood in North Buffalo, the 153-acre parcel is home to classic ivy-covered buildings and grassy, tree-filled quads along with high-rise residence halls and innovative research and teaching facilities.
+The schools of Architecture and Planning, Dental Medicine, Nursing, Pharmacy and Pharmaceutical Sciences, and Public Health and Health Professions are all located here.

 The pillar of our Downtown Campus is the Jacobs School of Medicine and Biomedical Sciences, which moved there in 2017 following construction of a state-of-the-art building at Main and High streets.
 Most of our other Downtown Campus entities—including the New York State Center of Excellence in Bioinformatics and Life Sciences, the Clinical and Research Institute on Addictions, and the Clinical and Translational Research Center—are located near the Jacobs School in Buffalo’s medical corridor, a quickly growing hub of clinical care, research and education.